New Book of Poems

 Brad currently co-facilitates two Zoom writing workshops for people dealing with illness, disability and recovery.
 The first workshop runs on second and fourth Saturdays from noon to 2pm for the Sacramento Society for the Blind.
 (Read more about the Society for the Blind workshop here.)
 The other runs every Wednesday from 6:30PM to 8:30PM through the UC Davis Comprehensive Cancer Center.
 (Read more about the UC Davis workshop here)

-Brad Buchanan's most recent book of poems, THE SCARS, ALIGNED: A CANCER NARRATIVE (Finishing Line Press, 2019) is now on the Leukemia and Lymphoma Society's "Living with Cancer" Suggested Reading List.
+Brad Buchanan's third book of poems, THE SCARS, ALIGNED: A CANCER NARRATIVE (Finishing Line Press, 2019) is now on the Leukemia and Lymphoma Society's "Living with Cancer" Suggested Reading List.

 Forced to an intimacy with the body’s deep mechanisms, its betrayals and resilience, in The Scars, Aligned Brad Buchanan chronicles his battle with cancer, a journey through a personal hell where malady and cure sound alike.
 This powerful book offers an unflinching portrait of one man’s encounter with mortality, “the capital / T-cell truth.”
 In poems that convey a terrible urgency, we glimpse the daily struggle between fear and hope, the periods of crushing isolation, and the resulting questions of how does one keep hope alive, how does one survive?
 For Buchanan, the answer lies in the love of friends and family, and further, in conversation with his poetic forebears, in the redemptive power of language.
 For anyone who has ever questioned the utility of poetry, these poems stand defiant.
 In “Miracle,” the speaker recounts hearing about a woman whose infertility was cured by her treatment for ovarian cancer: “I listened dumbstruck / to her story / and wondered what / new birth / my sickness might / bring me.”
 The beautiful and moving poems of The Scars, Aligned are that birth, and it is miraculous.